 Video quality playing

-For the entire playback duration of a video, you can see how much of it was viewed in which resolution – 240p, 360p, 480p, 720p or 1080p – in the online video analytics tool.
-This gives you a peek into the strength of your viewers’ internet connection and the bandwidth available to them.
+For the entire playback duration of a video, EnterpriseTube lets users see how much of it was viewed in which resolution – 240p, 360p, 480p, 720p, or 1080p.
+This gives you a peek into the strength of your viewers'internet connection and the bandwidth available to them.

-Additionally, you can view all this information consolidated for the entire portal as well, in the portal’s Reports Dashboard.
+Additionally, you can view all this information consolidated for the entire portal in the portal's Reports Dashboard.

 Interactivity reports